Orlando (opera): Context and analysis

 Also in 1732, the earlier English-language masque Acis and Galatea was revised and presented at the King's Theatre as an English language serenata and in March 1733 a new English oratorio, Deborah, was performed as part of Handel's season at the King's Theatre, with the stars of the Italian opera singing in English, and the composer / impresario was so confident of the work's success that he doubled the price of admission for the first performance, causing some resentment and comment in the press.
 These three English language works, Esther, Acis and Galatea and Deborah, all contained leading roles for the celebrated Italian castrato Senesino, a star of Handel's operas and a great draw for London audiences since 1720, but he was not comfortable singing in English and although all three works were popular with audiences, his pronunciation of the English texts drew some comment and ridicule.
 Orlando, an Italian opera with a starring role by Handel for Senesino, was originally scheduled to premiere on 23 January 1733 but an announcement was placed in the London press that the opening had been postponed until the 27th, "the principal performers being indisposed".

 The diarist who compiled what is known as "Colman's Opera Register" recorded after the premiere of Orlando:Orlando Furiose a New Opera, by Handel The Cloathes & Scenes all New.
-Extraordinary fine & magnificent – performed Severall times until Satturday.
+Extraordinary fine & magnificent – performed Severall times until Saturday.

 (New costumes and scenery were not provided for every new staging as is the custom today but were often taken from stock).